 Optional Practical Training (OPT) is a type of work authorization that allows F-1 students to get work experience related to their major field of study.
+Your work must be related to your major in the medical sciences at Weill Cornell Medicine.
 You may apply for OPT during and/or after you are enrolled as a full-time student for one academic year.
 Students are eligible for 12 months of OPT for each higher level of study (e.g. a student may have 12 months for a bachelor’s degree and another 12 months for a master’s degree).

 Pre-Completion OPT is a work authorization that allows F-1 students to work off-campus in a position directly related to their field of study BEFORE you complete your program of study.
 Students may work part time (20 hours or less per week) while school is in session or you may work full time when school is not in session.